 It is not unusual to have bad memories or dreams.
 You may avoid places or people that remind you of the disaster.
 You might have trouble sleeping, eating, or paying attention.
 Many people have short tempers and get angry easily.
 These are all normal reactions to stress.

-If your emotional reactions are getting in the way of your relationships, work, or other important activities, talk to a counselor or your doctor.
+If your emotional reactions are getting in the way of your relationships, work, or other important activities, talk to a counselor or your health care provider.
 Treatments are available.

 Centers for Disease Control and Prevention